NickPantuso/RaceShop/README.md

 * Improved code organization
 * A few CSS and Javascript elements

-# What can be improved
+# What can be improved?
 * The CSS in the RaceShop Products page is awkward.
 Image cells are too big and text cells are too small/crunched.
 * The website feels empty; pages could be combined, or more content could be added.
 * The website is difficult to use on tiny screens, such as iPhones.

 Note: Google or other browsers may tell you the site is deceptive or dangerous, it's not.